 Rangoli is an art form and a welcoming gesture used by people in India.
+Primarily it is drawn to show a sign of coming off the Goddess of wealth and good luck Maa Lakshmi.
 It is not just a decoration drawn on the ground or sidewalk in front of a house.
-Primarily it is drawn to show a sign of coming off the Goddess Lakshmi.

 Prayers are offered to Goddess Lakshmi, asking for her blessings in the form of wealth.
 As such, a rangoli design is created at the entrance of the house, not only to welcome the guests that visit but also the goddess herself.

 Generally, this practice is showcased during occasions such as festivals, auspicious observances, marriage celebrations, and other similar milestones and gatherings.